EricAgyemang/IT432StreamHeartRateData/README.md

 * Then add "ORDER BY timecollected ASC"
 * Click the **RUN QUERY** button

-If you see results, then the data is flowing properly.
+If you see results, then the data is flowing properly, and you are now ready to visualize the data.